 Step 5: Apply the chroma key filter and crop the window

 Drag the Window Capture source you added to the top of the list of Sources.
 This ensures the subtitles will be visible.
 Next right click on the Window Capture source and select “Filters” from the menu.
 In the lower half of the Filters window, you will see a list of “Effect Filters”.
 Click on the plus sign and add a “Chroma Key” filter.
 By default it will select the Green “Key Color Type” which matches the chroma key color of spf.io’s projector view.
 Close the filters window.
 Now in your OBS preview you should be able to see through the projector view to the rest of your Scene.
 However, the browser address bar and part of the bottom of the projector view may still cover up part of your scene.
 Let’s hide these unwanted screen elements.
 To do so, right click on your Window Capture source.
 In the menu, go to “Transform” and click on “Edit Transform”.
 You will see a window that lets you crop the top and bottom of your window.
 Increase the top and bottom crop amounts until the unwanted parts of the projector view are no longer visible in the preview.
 Now your preview should look something like the image below.

 Step 6: Speak and see the subtitles in OBS!

 To test if the captions or subtitles are appearing in our OBS preview, ensure that the microphone is on in spf.io and begin speaking.
 You should see the words appear in OBS in the lower third of the screen!

 Method 2: Closed Captions

 Closed captions mean that viewers can choose whether or not they want to see the captions you provide.
-OBS can stream closed captions to Twitch through spf.io with the following method.
+OBS can stream closed captions to Twitch or Vimeo through spf.io with the following method.

 Step 1: Install the OBS Websocket plugin